elgohr/Github-Release-Action/README.md

-# Github-Hub-Action
+# Github-Release-Action
-Interacting with Github in an action
+Publish Github releases in an action

 ## Usage
 An example workflow